PensiveEagle/docker-and-kubernetes-course/README.md

 ## About the Project

-This project is a large mono-repo for all of the section projects from the Docker and Kubernetes course I am undertaking (<a href="#" target="_blank">Course Name</a>).
+This project is a large mono-repo for all of the section projects from the Docker and Kubernetes course I am undertaking (<a href="#" target="_blank">Learn Docker, Docker Compose, Multi-Container Projects, Deployment and all about Kubernetes from the ground up!</a>).

 The course covers Docker and Kubernetes from the basic principles of containerisation all the way to deploying Kubernetes evironments on AWS.